5 Common Computer Problems and Their Probable Causes

 And it doesn’t matter even if you just spent $2000 on that shiny new gaming rig, it happens anyway.

-Buggy software, substandard hardware, or even the occasional loose screw or broken wire can stop a PC, Wii, or PS4 in its tracks.
+Buggy employee monitoring software, substandard hardware, or even the occasional loose screw or broken wire can stop a PC, Wii, or PS4 in its tracks.

 Whatever the cause, hardware problems are a pain, bringing your fun to a standstill and potentially costing you a boatload of money if you aren’t familiar with how things work and have to take your machine to a repair facility.